(This posting includes a handout which you are welcome to use with your students.)*

-Step 1 (Exercises 11 & 12 in the attached handout BCS info gap schedule).
+Step 1 (Exercises 11 & 12 in the handout ).
 This is a brief model for how to carry out Step 2, in which they will only see their part (either Students A or Student B).
 As they complete these two exercises, they will see how two students interacted with each other to fill in the missing information.
 After they do these, they will know exactly how to do the pair work.

 Step 2 (Exercise 13 in the handout).
 Students are assigned a partner.
 One is given the handout for Student A and the other is given Student B. Student A begins by finding the #1 blank space on his/her chart and asking B (who has that space filled in on his/her chart) a question about that blank space.
 For example, “What day is Math class?”
 Needless to say, Student A needs to be able to formulate the question and Student B needs to listen carefully to find the answer.
 If either of them don’t do this quite clearly, they use clarification questions.

 After Student A has filled in all the blank spaces on his/her chart, Student B asks questions to fill in his/hers.

 Step 3: Some pairs will finish sooner than the other.
 Instead of stopping everyone at that point, it’s best to have something ready for these early finishers.
 Here are three option:

 - Option 1) They can trade parts (A becomes B and vice versa) and do the activity again.
 I have found the majority of students like to do this.

 - Option 2) They can talk about any topic that they want in English.

 - Option 3) Ask each other the discussion questions included.